Fogaroli/BookWormDen/Readme.md

 ## Unit Tests

 Unit tests are written and added to the repository.
-Backend tests can be executed entering the `test` folder and triggering each python test script individually, example below:
+Backend tests can be executed entering the `src/backend_unit_test` folder and triggering each python test script individually, example below:

-`python -m unittest test_<file name>.py`
+`python -m pytest test_<file name>.py`

-Frontend tests can be executed by downloading Jasmine library from [This Address](https://github.com/jasmine/jasmine/releases) and then opening the file below on a live server:

-`frontend_test/FrontEdnTestRunner.html`
+Frontend tests are developped in Node.js Jest, it is necessary to have node installed on the machine that will be used to run the tests.
+Navigate to the `src`folder and use:

+`npm install`
+`npm run test`